BennettJames/gotes/README.md

 ```

 Note that this is still just returning a wave function.
 If we'd like, we could
 apply `IntegrateWave` all over again.
-For instance; here's a usage of `SinWave`
+For instance; here's a usage of
-that will oscillate the frequency between 220 and 440 every five seconds -
+[`SinWave`][sin-wave] that will oscillate the frequency between 220 and 440
+every five seconds -

 ```go
 IntegrateWave(